CarinaAJ/p3-last-chapter/README.md

 The site has been tested by me thoroughly during its creation to ensure that the programme runs as it should and errors are being caught.
 Friends also tested it on a variation of laptops and with different browsers without any issues.

 I had a lot of fun creating my little bookshop and enjoyed it very much.
-I did, however, ran into a few issues:
+I did, however, run into a few issues:

 1) At first I only had one break statement in my order_book() function, so every time I ran the programme it jumped back to the beginning instead of going ahead to the user_data() function.
 I had it working before, but discovered that it was only because I entered (by chance) the only number that had the break statement included.
 After having posted my question in the Slack Channel, I saw my issue a couple of minutes later and entered a break statement after each choice.
 This fixed my problem.